Variational optimization algorithms for uniform matrix product states: Test Cases and Comparison

 Out of the gapped systems, only the antiferromagnetic ground state of (c) physically breaks translation invariance by spontaneously breaking the $\mathbb{Z}_{2}$ spin-flip symmetry; we therefore choose a two-site unit cell in this case.
 The critical systems physically show no spontaneous symmetry breaking.
-However, for uMPS ground state approximations it is often energetically beneficial to artificially break symmetries (which are restored in the limit of infinite bond dimension).
+However, for uMPS ground state approximations in the gapless case it is often energetically beneficial to artificially break symmetries (which are restored in the limit of infinite bond dimension).
 In all three cases, the optimal uMPS ground state approximation artificially breaks a SU(2) symmetry and develops antiferromagnetic order, breaking translation invariance.
 We therefore choose a two-site unit cell in the case of the Hubbard model (e) and the Haldane-Shastry model (f).
 In the case of the Heisenberg antiferromagnet (d), translation invariance can be restored through a unitary transformation by rotating every second spin by $\pi$ around the $z$-axis, transforming $H_{\rm XXZ}(\Delta)\to -H_{\rm XXZ}(-\Delta)$, and the artificially symmetry broken ground state becomes ferromagnetically ordered along the $x$ and $y$ directions.
 We can therefore choose a single-site unit cell for (d), and the staggered magnetization along $z$ is thus zero.
 A similar approach could be chosen to restore translation invariance also for the gapped antiferromagnet (c) and the Hubbard model (e), but we do not choose to do so for demonstrative reasons.
+For (g) and (h), we choose a similar strategy as for (d) and rotate every second spin by $\pi$ around the $z$-axis, allowing the usage of a unit-cell size $N=W$ instead of $N=2W$, which would be necessary to accommodate an antiferromagnetically ordered ground state.

-To summarize, we used the single-site Algorithm~\ref{alg:SS_VUMPS} for (a), (b) and (d), and the sequential Algorithm~\ref{alg:MS_VUMPS_seq} with a two-site unit cell for (c), (e) and (f).
+To summarize, we used the single-site Algorithm~\ref{alg:SS_VUMPS} for (a), (b) and (d), and the sequential Algorithm~\ref{alg:MS_VUMPS_seq} with a two-site unit cell for (c), (e) and (f) and a $W$-site unit cell for (g) and (h).
 For a comparison between the sequential and parallel approach see \Sec{sec:bench_multi}.